Free Museums in Berlin (2026): Museumssonntag Ended — What's Actually Free

 In 3 minutes, you'll know:

-Free every day
+Free every day, no catch

 Topographie des Terrors — the documentation centre on the former Gestapo and SS headquarters site at Niederkirchnerstraße.
 Indoor permanent exhibition plus an outdoor trench along the longest preserved inner-city section of the Berlin Wall.
 Open daily 10:00-20:00, free, no booking.
 The most substantive free indoor museum in Berlin and reliably uncrowded outside summer weekends.
 Plan 90 minutes inside plus 30 minutes outdoors.

 East Side Gallery — 1.3 km of the original Berlin Wall painted by 118 artists in 1990, on the Friedrichshain bank of the Spree.
 Open 24 hours, free, no booking.
 The murals face the Spree, so morning light works best for photography; by 11:00 the narrow pavement fills with tour groups.
 Walk it Warschauer Straße to Ostbahnhof in 30-60 minutes.
+For where else the original Wall still stands — and which famous spots are replicas — see our Berlin Wall remains guide.

 Reichstag dome — Norman Foster's glass dome on top of the Bundestag.
 Free entry, but requires advance booking (online, 3-5 days ahead minimum, ID required at the door).
 Open every day.
 Sunrise and sunset slots are the most popular and book out fastest.